The Real Startup Costs Behind Gummy Supplements

 5) The “freight tax” and seasonal risk

-Distribution and storage costs can increase due to:
+Distribution and storage costs increase due to:

 • Weight-based freight costs that climb quickly with higher bottle counts